 The 2008 global financial crisis represented a major setback for economic liberalism or neoliberalism; not for conservatism, which remains strong.
-The real option that not only middle-income countries but also rich countries face is not to choose either neoliberalism or developmentalism, but either conservative or progressive developmentalism.
-New developmentalism is an attempt to offer new ideas for developing countries. mainly middle-income countries, but should be ignored by rich countries.
+The real option that not only middle-income countries but also rich countries face is not to choose either neoliberalism, or developmentalism, but either conservative, or progressive developmentalism.
+New developmentalism is an attempt to offer new ideas for developing countries, mainly middle-income countries, but should be ignored by rich countries.
 In economics new theories are very infrequent, almost inexistent.
 Nevertheless, I believe that most of these ideas are new or relatively new, and, besides being critical of neoclassical economics, are critical of both classical developmentalism and Keynesian Macroeconomics.
-For that reason, the followers of these schools of thought will be resistant to it.
+For that reason, the followers of these schools of thought will resist to it.
 This is part of the eternal game of ideas and interests.
-Economists who remain attached to classical developmentalism will argue that this strategy is export-led. which is meaningless; they will say that only workers will lose, which is false.
-Vulgar Keynesians will argue that I am rejecting effective demand and only think in price terms, but economists who don't view prices as the core of their science are not real economists.
-As to liberal mainstream economists, they will probably ignore these new models because their theories are based on the hypothetic-deductive method; because, against all evidence, they reject an active role for the state and believe in self-regulated markets; and, above all, because they don't have sympathy for theories, like my model of the Dutch disease, which, when not neutralized, represents a major competitive disadvantage to the countries that suffer it, and when neutralized lead the country to display current-account surpluses.
-An outcome like this is not seen with sympathy by rich countries and their economists, because the basic legitimization of the investments of their multinational enterprises is the supposed 'need' or 'benefit' that developing countries would have for receiving their capital - a need or benefit that proves false when the outcome of the neutralization of the Dutch disease is necessarily a current-account surplus.
+Economists who remain attached to classical developmentalism will argue that this strategy is export-led, which is meaningless; they will say that only workers will lose, which is false.
+Vulgar Kevnesians will argue that I am rejecting effective demand and only think in price terms, but economists that don't think view prices in the core of their science are not real economists.
+As to liberal mainstream economists, they will probably ignore these new models because their theories are based on the hypothetic-deductive method; because, against all evidence, they reject an active role of the state and believe in self-regulated markets; and, above all, because they don't have sympathy for theories, like my model o Dutch disease, which, when not neutralized, represents a major competitive disadvantage to the countries that suffer it, and when neutralized lead the country to display current account surpluses.
+An outcome like this is not seen with sympathy by rich countries and their economists, because the basic legitimation of the investments of their multinational enterprises is the supposed "need" or "benefit" that developing countries would have receiving their capitals - a need or benefit that proves false when the outcome of the neutralization of the Dutch disease is necessarily a current account surplus.

 A way of summarizing developmental microeconomics is to say that it rejects the existence of self-regulating markets, but views markets as an irreplaceable institution to coordinate the competitive sector of the economy, whereas a way of summarizing developmental macroeconomics is to say that it is based on the right or balanced macroeconomic prices, particularly on a competitive exchange rate that makes economically competitive the business enterprises that are technologically competitive.
-The 'heterodox' ideas that economics should not deal with equilibrium, and that growth and stability may be achieved without costs, make as little sense as does the 'orthodox' assumption that meaningful theory can be built based on the axiom that economic agents are rational and markets self-regulated.
+The "heterodox" ideas that economics should not deal with equilibrium, and that growth and stability may be achieved without costs make as little sense as it does the "orthodox" assumption that they can build meaningful theory based on the axiom that economic agents are rational and markets, self-regulated.

 New developmentalism is a project, a work in progress.
 Its contribution to macroeconomics and particularly to the theory of the exchange rate is already reasonably defined.
 The same cannot be said about its contribution to microeconomics, but the distinction of a competitive and a non-competitive sector in capitalist economies will play a major role in it.
-As to the political economy of new developmentalism, the theories on the crucial change that represents the capitalist revolution for each country, on the competition between nation-states in globalization, on the nature of developmental state, on economic nationalism, and on class coalitions, are its building blocks.
+As to the political economy of new developmentalism, the theories on the crucial change that represents the capitalist revolution for each country, on the competition between nation-states in globalization, on the nature of developmental state, on economic nationalism, and on class coalitions are its building blocks.